 As a result, tech ETFs have become a hot commodity, and Vanguard is among the lowest-cost ETF options in the space.

-The Vanguard Information Technology ETF (VGT, $213.47) is a robust portfolio of about 320 stocks from across the tech sector.
-So you have consumer-tech such as Apple, software companies like Microsoft, component companies such as semiconductor maker Intel (INTC) and even payments processors like Visa (V) and MasterCard (MA).
+The Vanguard Information Technology ETF (VGT, $230.52) is the best Vanguard ETF for the job.
+This robust portfolio of about 320 stocks includes consumer-tech stocks like Apple, software companies like Microsoft, component companies like semiconductor maker Intel (INTC) and even payments processors like Visa (V) and MasterCard (MA).
 And that just scratches the surface.

-One note, though.
-The sector recently underwent a major change as certain companies were reclassified - that includes titans such as Facebook (FB) and Google parent Alphabet (GOOGL) that previously were considered technology stocks, but now are in the ranks of the newly created communications services sector.
+Just one note: The technology sector recently underwent a major change as certain companies were reclassified - that includes titans such as Facebook (FB) and Google parent Alphabet (GOOGL) that previously were considered technology stocks, but now are in the ranks of the newly created communications services sector.

 Vanguard Real Estate ETF